Monitor Resolver Using Serial Communication

 3. Click Build, Deploy & Start on the Hardware tab to deploy the target model to the hardware.

 4. Click the host model hyperlink in the target model to open the associated host model.
-You can also use the open_system command to open the host model.
-For example, use this command:

 For details about the serial communication between the host and target models, see Host-Target Communication.